spenserblack/actions-wiki/CONTRIBUTING.md

 6. 🧪 Let the tests run to make sure everything works
 7. 🚀 Profit!

+🚀 For a seamless coding experience, we recommend using VS Code or GitHub Codespaces as your editor!
+With VS Code's extensions and customizable settings, you can tailor your environment to suit your preferences. 🌟 Plus, for GitHub Codespaces users, we provide a .devcontainer/devcontainer.json config for a ready-to-use development environment. 🛠️ Enhance your coding productivity and enjoyment with these powerful editors! 😊

 <!-- prettier-ignore-start -->
 [open an issue]: https://github.com/spenserblack/actions-wiki/issues/new
 [open a Q&A discussion]: https://github.com/spenserblack/actions-wiki/discussions/new?category=q-a